US STOCKS-S&P 500 ends down slightly after flirting with record levels again

 Aug 13 (Reuters) - The S&P 500 ended slightly lower on Thursday after briefly trading above its record closing high level for a second day, and the Dow also fell in the wake of a disappointing forecast from Cisco Systems Inc.

-The S&P 500 during the session broke above its record high closing level of 3,386.15 from Feb.
-19, just before investors sold shares in anticipation of what proved to be the biggest slump in the U.S. economy since the Great Depression.
-Its intraday record high of 3,393.52 was also set on Feb.
+The benchmark S&P 500 rose as high as 3,387.24 during the session, just above its record high closing level of 3,386.15 from Feb.
+19. The record came just before investors sold shares in anticipation of what proved to be the biggest slump in the U.S. economy since the Great Depression.
+The index’s intraday record high of 3,393.52 was also set on Feb.
 19.

-A slump in Cisco Systems weighed on the Dow and S&P 500 after the company forecast first-quarter revenue and profit below estimates.
+An 11.2% slump in shares of Cisco Systems weighed on the Dow and S&P 500 after the company forecast first-quarter revenue and profit below estimates.

-Concern about corporate outlooks has continued despite a mostly stronger-than-expected second-quarter earnings season.
+Concern about corporate earnings has continued despite a mostly stronger-than-expected second-quarter profit season.

 “The outlook for earnings in the next few quarters seems to be getting watered down by a lot of big companies,” said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.

-“It’s making for a sluggish market without a real catalyst to push it up and over the hurdle for good,” he said.
+“It’s making for a sluggish market without a real catalyst to push it up and over the hurdle for good,” he said, referring to the S&P 500’s record.

-Apple Inc rose, helping to support the Nasdaq and limiting losses in the S&P 500.
+Apple Inc shares rose 1.8%, helping to support the Nasdaq and limiting losses in the S&P 500.

 Also limiting bearishness, jobless claims fell below 1 million for the first time since efforts to curb the COVID-19 outbreak in the United States began five months ago.